Siege of Bitche: The Blockade

 From the September 25, 1870, the real blockade of the city takes place.
 The Germans confined themselves to observing the activity of the small city, blocking the access roads to Niederbronn and Lemberg by installing barracks behind the Pfaffenberg and in Schwangerbach, while carrying out patrols to the north and west of the city.
 The results of the bombings and the siege were not long in coming: an epidemic of typhus and smallpox broke out among the already severely affected population.
 Commander Teyssier organizes transport by ambulanceswith the help of the women of the city and her Sisters of Charity.
 He improvised a hospital at the College of Augustins and a white flag was hoisted above the Institute transformed into a military hospital.

 The tactic of the besieged French troops is henceforth to harass the Germans by outside patrols.
 Although they have displayed bilingual signs saying that "Any action and any attempt to supply the square would be punished with death", the town is supplied day and night by the inhabitants of the neighboring villages, even by women. and children who bring food there.
 Four French companies carry out a diversionary exit on the night of September 29, 1870 and pushed back German approach on the road to Sarreguemines.
 Another exit on October 2, 1870 results in the fire of the farm of Freudenberg during a skirmish which makes six killed French, six killed German and six wounded German.
 Other exits are made towards the route to Wissembourg, towards the Cense aux Loups.

 The October 7, 1870, a new German parliamentarian comes to the citadel.
 Commander Teyssier instructs the adjutant of the place to have him turned away with the answer: "Any step is useless: we will not give back!".
-In Sarreguemines and Niederbronn support committees are created which succeed in sending beds, mattresses, clothes and food to the people of Bitch.
+In Sarreguemines and Niederbronn support committees are created which succeed in sending beds, mattresses, clothes and food to the people of Bitche.
 This blockade becomes even more severe by rain and snow.
 At the beginning of the month of November 1870, Adjutant Mondelli can escape Bitche to go to Tours and provide pay for the garrison.
 To alleviate the fate of the troops who camped in tents at the entrenched camp at the foot of Fort Saint-Sébastien, wagons were removed from the station and transferred to this camp to serve as shelters for the soldiers.